opensafely-core/ehrql/docs/tutorial/installation-and-setup.md

-This page guides you to
+This page guides you through:

-* install the necessary prerequisites for running ehrQL on your own computer;
+* installing the necessary prerequisites for running ehrQL on your own computer;
-* check that ehrQL is working correctly;
+* checking that ehrQL is working correctly;
-* download a directory of dummy data that we will use for demonstrations in the rest of the documentation
+* downloading a directory of dummy data that we will use for demonstrations in the rest of the documentation.

 It assumes that you have already read the short [Introduction to ehrQL concepts](../introduction/introduction-to-concepts.md).